 39.977 days = 40 days – 33 min – 7.2 sec

 This number of 39.977 days equals 40 days, minus 33 minutes and 7.2 seconds.
-It is striking that the number combination 40, 33 and 7.2, in this order, can also be found in the local impact time on 6 December, 10,876 BC in Babylon.
+It is striking that the number combination 40, 33 and 7.2, in this order, can also be found in the local impact time on the early morning of 6 December, 10,876 BC in Babylon.
 In the first essay it is shown that at the location of the centre of the great Ziggurat (temple), it was 00h:39m:27,072s on 6 December during the cosmic impact on Greenland in 10,876 BC.

-This local impact time in Babylon in 10,876 BC. equals 40 minutes, minus 33 seconds, plus 7.2 hundredths of a second.
+This local impact time in Babylon in 10,876 BC equals 40 minutes, minus 33 seconds, plus 7.2 hundredths of a second.
 The quantities and signs are different, but the number sequence 40, 33 and 7.2 is exactly the same as in the above calculation of the calendar shift during 5125.36 years.
 And that exactly on the spot where the centre of the great Ziggurat was built; where the Babylonian supreme god Marduk (Jupiter) had his cubicle on the top.

 The Maya Long Count and the Master Number 22

 The above is nevertheless a typical coincidence with number combinations that we see again and again in the Deluge model.
-In the first essay it was shown that the numbers 666, 512 or 72 pop up automatically as a kind of confirmation codes when the right path has been taken.
+In the first essay it was shown, that the numbers 666, 512 or 72 pop up automatically as a kind of confirmation codes, when the right path has been taken.
 The number 666 apparently functions as a doom number, 512 refers to the Deluge Model and 72 is the Precession number.
 And then the numbers 33 and 40 now also appear.

 The number 33 is the highest of the three Master Numbers, 11, 22 and 33, according to the Greek philosopher Pythagoras.
 The funny thing is that when 39.977 days are counted back from the exact starting point of a calendar year, 22 November is reached.
 Or 22-11 at 00h:33m:7.2s.